Creative Cigar Box Guitar: Cheap 11-Step Instrument

 Cigar Box Guitars have a long and colourful history dating back to the mid 19th century.
 Thanks to the readily available and inexpensive materials, cigar box guitars, fiddles and banjos were instrumental in the formation of the blues as most of original performers were poverty stricken African Americans without enough money to buy “real” instruments.

-Over the last few years thanks to the emergent DIY culture, Cigar Box Guitars have had a revival.
+Over the last few years thanks to the emergent DIY culture, Cigar box guitars have had a revival.
 Unlike a normal six string guitar, CBGs are easy to make, easy to learn and can be put together for very little money.
 They’re an ideal project to make with the kids and they also make great presents for anyone even slightly musically inclined.

 Still not convinced?
 Hop over to youtube and take a listen to some of the people who have constructed their own guitars.
 If that doesn’t convince you, nothing will.